Frequently Asked Questions

 Hairdryers at NEOC are available by request at the front desk.

-Our Campground The Penobscot Outdoor Center "POC" is remote and off the grid.
-So you will need a flashlight, headlamp, warm clothes for night time, it's carry in and out generally so whatever food or other items you need to consume while you are traveling, needs to leave the campground with you.
+Our Campground, The Penobscot Outdoor Center --"POC"-- is remote and off the grid.
+You will need a flashlight, headlamp, warm clothes for night time.
+It is generally carry in and out so whatever food or other items you need to consume while you are traveling, needs to leave the campground with you.
 Additionally, you should also pack - food, water, towels, change of clothes, bag for trash, sleeping bag, bug spray, battery pack, shoes, hiking boots and so on